 The outdoor drama "From This Day Forward" written by Fred Cranford is the flagship show of Old Colony Players.
-The summer of 2018 will mark the 50th anniversary season of production.
+The summer of 2020 will mark the 52nd season of production.
 This drama tells the story of the Waldenses, a people from the area known as the Cottian Alps in Northern Italy near the French border, and the founders of the Town of Valdese.

 Rated PG13 for Battle Scenes